-February 22, 2017: TEACH-NOW CEO Emily Feistritzer featured in Forbes interview regarding her life-long entrepreneurial spirit and some of the challenges she encountered creating TECH-NOW.
+February 22, 2017: TEACH-NOW CEO Emily Feistritzer featured in Forbes interview regarding her life-long entrepreneurial spirit and some of the challenges she encountered creating TEACH-NOW.
 Read it here!

 November 26, 2016: TEACH-NOW was featured by PBS Newshour, detailing its history, mission and unique story of its founder, Emily Feistritzer.
 Watch here!

-by Washington SmartCEO as an outstanding woman CEO in the Washington, DC area.
+by Washington SmartCEO as an outstanding female CEO in the Washington, DC area.
+Read the announcement here.

 WASHINGTON, D.C.—September 2, 2015—TEACHNOW, Inc., a rapidly growing online teacher preparation start-up that has spent the past four years developing a new model to improve teacher education, announced today that it has hired one of the nation’s top education deans to scale up its efforts to prepare 10,000 new teachers over the next five years.
 Awarded status as an institution of higher education by the Office of the State Superintendent of Education of the District of Columbia, TEACHNOW, Inc. has opened the doors of its Educatore School of Education, offering a number of tracks of a Master’s in Education degree, several of which lead to teacher certification in virtually all areas of the curriculum.